General terms and conditions

 Article 1 - Definitions

-In these terms and conditions, the following is understood:
+In these terms and conditions, the following definitions apply:

-1. Additional agreement: an agreement whereby the consumer acquires products, digital content and/or services in connection with a distance contract and these goods, digital content and/or services are supplied by the entrepreneur or by a third party based on an arrangement between that third party and the entrepreneur;
+1. Supplementary agreement: an agreement whereby the consumer acquires products, digital content and/or services in connection with a distance contract and these goods, digital content and/or services are delivered by the entrepreneur or by a third party based on an arrangement between that third party and the entrepreneur;

-2. Cooling-off period: the period within which the consumer can exercise his right of withdrawal;
+2. Reflection period: the period within which the consumer can exercise his right of withdrawal;

-3. Consumer: the natural person who does not act for purposes related to his trade, business, craft or profession;
+3. Consumer: the natural person who does not act for purposes related to his trade, business, craft or professional activity;

 4. Day: calendar day;

-5. Digital content: data produced and supplied in digital form;
+5. Digital content: data that is produced and delivered in digital form;

-6. Duration agreement: an agreement aimed at the regular supply of goods, services and/or digital content for a certain period;
+6. Duration contract: a contract that aims for the regular delivery of goods, services and/or digital content over a specified period;

-7. Durable data carrier: any means - including e-mail - that enables the consumer or entrepreneur to store information addressed personally to him in a way that allows future consultation or use for a period aligned with the purpose for which the information is intended, and that allows unchanged reproduction of the stored information;
+7. Durable data carrier: any tool - including e-mail - that enables the consumer or entrepreneur to store information addressed personally to him in a way that allows for future consultation or use for a period that is aligned with the purpose for which the information is intended, and that allows for unchanged reproduction of the stored information;

-8. Right of withdrawal: the consumer's option to withdraw from the distance contract within the reflection period;
+8. Right of withdrawal: the consumer's ability to withdraw from the distance contract within the reflection period;

-9. Entrepreneur: the natural or legal person who offers products, (access to) digital content and/or services at a distance to consumers;
+9. Entrepreneur: the natural or legal person who offers products, (access to) digital content and/or services remotely to consumers;

-10. Distance contract: a contract concluded between the entrepreneur and the consumer within the framework of an organized system for distance selling of products, digital content and/or services, whereby up to and including the conclusion of the contract, one or more techniques for distance communication are used exclusively or partly;
+10. Distance contract: a contract concluded between the entrepreneur and the consumer within the framework of an organized system for the remote sale of products, digital content and/or services, where up to and including the conclusion of the contract, one or more techniques for remote communication are used exclusively or in addition;

-11. Model withdrawal form: the European model withdrawal form included in Annex I of these terms and conditions.
-Annex I does not need to be provided if the consumer has no right of withdrawal regarding his order;
+11. Model form for withdrawal: the European model form for withdrawal included in Annex I of these terms.
+Annex I does not need to be made available if the consumer does not have a right of withdrawal regarding his order;

-12. Technique for distance communication: means that can be used to conclude a contract without the consumer and entrepreneur having to be present in the same room at the same time.
+12. Technique for communication at a distance: a means that can be used to conclude an agreement without the consumer and entrepreneur having to meet simultaneously in the same space.

 Article 2 - Identity of the entrepreneur